-I had the opportunity to hear advisor coach George Hartman speak this year at the annual Million Dollor Round Table meeting in Toronto.
-While many presenters I've heard lately focus on the clients to maximize their success rate, Hartman went in another direction.
-He said advisors need to look in the mirror, first, to figure out if they're doing things right and maximizing their potential.
+I had the opportunity to hear George Hartman speak this year at the Annual MDRT Meeting in Toronto.
+While many presenters I’ve heard lately focus on the clients to maximize their success rate, Hartman went in another direction.
+He said advisors need to look in the mirror, first, to figure out if they’re doing things right and maximizing their potential.

 He asked the audience to raise their hands if they believed they were doing the things they needed to be top-performing advisors.
 Hands shot up.
 Hartman didn’t shake his head.
 “In fact, I am willing to bet that most of you are already performing at a high level in many aspects of your business.
 You wouldn’t have qualified to attend this meeting without having done many of the right things and done them well. . .
 Don’t worry, I won’t be wasting your time.
 Even the highest-performing advisors rarely do everything perfectly.”